-Wonderland Imaginative Cuisine (open between 6 and 9:30 pm, capacity 62 seats) is a specialty dining room (at surcharge per person).
+Wonderland Imaginative Cuisine (menu, open between 6-9:30 pm, capacity 62 seats) is a specialty dining room (at surcharge per person).
 Reservations are required.
 All menus are blank, and guests have to paint them with water-dipped paintbrushes to be able to read them.
 The Wonderland restaurant's decor is also unique - with giant keys hanging from the ceiling, mismatched chairs, blown-glass artistic lighting.
 The cuisine is truly inventive, with popular recipes being mixed and twisted.
 The food here (like it or not) is something you most probably have never tried before.

-Izumi Japanese Cuisine is the RCI's signature pan-Asian cuisine specialty restaurant with mostly traditional Japanese dishes (sushi-teppanyaki-hibachi, tableside cooking).
+Izumi Japanese Cuisine (menu) is the RCI's signature pan-Asian cuisine specialty restaurant with mostly traditional Japanese dishes (sushi-teppanyaki-hibachi, tableside cooking).
 The restaurant is a la carte priced and open for Lunch (seadays only, between 12-1:30 pm) and Dinner (between 6-9:30 pm).
 Reservations are required.
 The restaurant is comprised of a sushi bar (sushi/sashimi) and another section with 2 hibachi stations.
 The menu includes sushi rolls, signature rolls, sashimi (2- or 5-piece, also combo platter), sukiyaki, yakimeshi, ishiyaki (grill / chicken, beef), wakame salad (seaweed), pan-fried gyoza dumplings, hot/cold appetizers, premium seafood (tuna, shrimp, lobster, eel, crab), desserts (ice cream, pancake, caramel flan, dessert sampler) and specialty drinks (cocktails, beer, sake selection).
 Edamame soybeans and miso soup are complimentary.
 Izumi has Teppanyaki menu (for iron griddle-cooked food) and Omakase menu (Chef's choice).

-Cafe Two70° (open between 7:30 am - 7:30 pm) is the lounge bar (food is complimentary).
-It offers light-food (hot-pressed sandwiches, wraps, custom-made salads, home-made soups), also gourmet desserts (bagels, pastries, muffins, cakes, fruits) and drinks (including specialty coffees).
+- Cafe Two70° (open between 7:30 am - 7:30 pm, on level 1/deck 5) is the lounge's bar.
+It offers complimentary light food (hot-pressed sandwiches, wraps, custom-made salads, home-made soups), also gourmet desserts (bagels, pastries, muffins, cakes, fruits) and drinks (including specialty coffees).
 Here is also served Continental Breakfast (between 7:30-10:30 am).